brijesh099/CBIR/README.md

-1. Download the project from the git repository https://github.com/ad1tya/DicProjectRepo
+1. Download the project from the git repository.

 2. Open the terminal